sindresorhus/github-markdown-css/readme.md

 </article>
 ```

-You can use [GitHub's `/markdown` API](https://docs.github.com/en/free-pro-team@latest/rest/reference/markdown) to turn markdown into the HTML that GitHub generates, which works well with the CSS generated here.
-Other markdown parsers will mostly work with these styles too.
-To mimic how GitHub highlights code, you can use [`starry-night`](https://github.com/wooorm/starry-night) with your markdown parser of choice.
+You can use [GitHub's `/markdown` API](https://docs.github.com/en/free-pro-team@latest/rest/reference/markdown) to turn Markdown into the HTML that GitHub generates, which works well with the CSS generated here.
+Other Markdown parsers will mostly work with these styles too.
+To mimic how GitHub highlights code, you can use [`starry-night`](https://github.com/wooorm/starry-night) with your Markdown parser of choice.

 If you want code syntax highlighted, use GitHub Flavored Markdown rendered from .